ChandruSu/helium-interpreter/README.md

 6. Comments

     ```c++
-    # this is a oneline comment
+    # this is a single line comment

     ?
-This is
+This is an example of
-    a multiline
-    comment ?
+    a multiline comment ?
     ```

 7. In-built functions, string concatenation and character extraction